krishaamer/green-filter-research/research/literature/sustainability.md

     carbon emission of each transaction based on the type and amount of products or services purchased.”

-#### Carbon Labeling {#carbon-labeling}

--   @briankatemanCarbonLabelsAre2020: Carbon labeling is voluntary and practiced by only a handful of companies.
-The U.S. restaurant chain *Just Salad* , U.K.-based vegan meat-alternative *Quorn* and plant milk *Oatly* provide carbon labeling on their products.

--   Ibid and @climatepartnerLabellingCarbonFootprint2020: Companies like
-    ClimatePartner and Carbon Calories offers labeling consumer goods with emission data as a service.

--   @thecarbontrustHowReduceYour: The Carbon Trust reports it’s certified 27 thousand product footprints.

--   @ivanovaQuantifyingPotentialClimate2020: The average per capita
-    carbon footprint of North America 13.4, Europe 7.5, Africa and the Middle East 1.7 tonnes of CO2 equivalent per capita.

--   @ivanovaQuantifyingPotentialClimate2020 “establish consumption
-    options with a high mitigation potential measured in tons of CO2 equivalent per capita per year.”

--   55% of emissions come from energy production.

--   @americanpressinstituteKnowingNewsHow2022 finds that only 37%
-    percent of U.S. Gen-Z and Millenials follow news related to environmental issues.

--   @cartoClimateResilienceGeography2023 Making advanced maps to
-    convince people to make changes

--   @cohenPotentialRoleCarbon2012 argues carbon labels do influence consumer choice towards sustainability.

--   @crippaCO2EmissionsAll2022 shows global emissions 4.81 tonnes CO2
-    per capita. @worldresourcesinstituteCO2EmissionsMetric2020 shows the
-    top 5 largest per capita CO2 emissions come from Oil Producers - Qatar, Kuwait, Bahrain, United Arab Emirates, Brunei Darussalam in 2020.

--   @europeancommission.jointresearchcentre.CO2EmissionsAll2022 provides
-    CO2 emissions for all the countries around the world, per total emissions the top 10 are China, U.S.A. the European Union, India, Russia, Japan, Iran, South Korea, Indonesia, and Saudi Arabia as of 2021.

 #### Ethics and Cruelty {#ethics-and-cruelty}

 -   Cruelty free brands